 Delaware County, New York

 The dominant drainage class is Somewhat excessively drained and the dominant hydrologic group is C (slow infiltration, moderate runoff).
+The most common soil order is Inceptisols — young soils with minimal horizon development but more than Entisols.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Delaware County, New York.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 | Soil Map Unit | Acres | Drainage | Hydro Group | Dwellings | Septic |